kleuveld/box_modules/README.md

 # Introduction

-[This repo](https://github.com/kleuveld/box_modules) contains three R scripts with helper functions, utils.R, plots.R and esitmators.R (see function index).
+[This repo](https://github.com/kleuveld/box_modules) contains two R scripts with helper functions, utils.R and plots.R and (see function index).
 These scripts can be called using the `[box](https://github.com/klmr/box)` package, in effect working just like a